Hrtz/GettingAndCleaningData-Project/CodeBook.md

 ### Elements of merged.data1 table.

-<b>Variables</b>:\n
+<b>Variables</b>:
-subject – numbers of the subject who carried out the experiment\n activity – six types of activities each subject performed during the experiment
+subject â€“ numbers of the subject who carried out the experiment activity â€“ six types of activities each subject performed during the experiment

-<b>Measuring variables</b> – Ones that contain “mean” in the name are mean values, ones that contain “std” in the name are standard deviation values:
+<b>Measuring variables</b> â€“ Ones that contain â€œmeanâ€ in the name are mean values, ones that contain â€œstdâ€ in the name are standard deviation values:

 tBodyAccmeanX
 tBodyAccmeanY